alvinzhaowei/vdist2vec/README.md

 # vdist2vec
-vdist2vec in paper /emph{A Learning Based Approach to Predict Shortest-Path Distances}
+vdist2vec model in paper **A Learning Based Approach to Predict Shortest-Path Distances**